Pagurodofleinia

-Pagurodofleinia doederleini is a species of hermit crab in the genus Pagurodofleinia.
-The species lives the deep Pacific sea-floor of Japan at depths of 100 to 400 meters.
+Pagurodofleinia is a monotypic genus of hermit crab.
+The only species is Pagurodofleinia doederleini.
+The species lives in the deep Pacific sea-floor of Japan at depths of 100 to 400 meters.
 It lives in a symbiotic relationship with a carcinoecium-forming sea anemone called Stylobates calcifer.
 Stylobates calcifer rest on top of Pagurodofleinia deoderleini where it forms a thin shell around Pagurodofleinia doederlenini.